 Already there are very encouraging signs of success from the program.
 “We’re finding changes in their tumours that make a difference – in some cases, we’re finding changes in the diagnosis that then affects the treatment, and we’re finding genetic changes that in some cases can be targeted with potent new drugs.
 Already we’re seeing that it’s changing outcomes.”

-Please donate today and support the Children’s Cancer Foundation and the Prism clinical trial in their cancer research for children.
+Donate today and support the Children’s Cancer Foundation and the Prism clinical trial in their cancer research for children.